mr-gabrielrios/research/figs/swishe-small_scale/README.md

 		- Number of records used for the composite for FLOR, swishe, b3: 20
 		- Number of records used for the composite for HIRAM, control, b3: 86
 		- Number of records used for the composite for HIRAM, swishe, b3: 24

+- `TC-azimuthal_composite-field_rh-bin_b3.png'
+	- Summary: planar composite of vertical pressure velocity at the maximum intensity bin for all storms.
+	- Data: run `tc_analysis.tc_model_data(['AM2.5', 'FLOR', 'HIRAM'], ['control', 'swishe'], num_storms=50)
+	- Figure generation: run `visualization.azimuthal_composite(data, ['AM2.5', 'FLOR', 'HIRAM'], ['b3'], 'rh',  ['control', 'swishe', 'swishe-control'])`
+	- Statistics:
+		- Number of records used for the composite for AM2.5, control, b3: 84
+		- Number of records used for the composite for AM2.5, swishe, b3: 5
+		- Number of records used for the composite for FLOR, control, b3: 322
+		- Number of records used for the composite for FLOR, swishe, b3: 20
+		- Number of records used for the composite for HIRAM, control, b3: 86
+		- Number of records used for the composite for HIRAM, swishe, b3: 24